Designations Congruent with Things: Chapter 22

 He cannot recall any instance of Newton attempting self-censure with quite so much obvious determination.

-Newton’s expression cracks minutely in a way that looks less like contained amusement than genuine distress.
+Newton’s expression cracks minutely in a way that looks less like contained amusement than wistful anxiety.

-Hermann is no longer certain that what he’s witnessing is self-censure.
+Hermann is no longer certain what he’s witnessing is self-censure.

 It is possible that Newton is simultaneously reflecting upon his own unmistakable and unwitting influence in Hermann’s purchase of this car and the confusing irony that while the impulsivity of the act can be laid at Newton’s cognitive door, the actual selection of item certainly cannot.
-It is possible that Newton finds this juxtaposition of ideas both amusing and alarming.
-It is possible that he is thinking nothing of the kind.
-Hermann has no idea, but in this moment he wishes he did believe in the SPECTER effect, or ghost drifting, or anything that might give him real insight into what is currently happening.
+It’s possible that Newton finds this juxtaposition of ideas amusing and alarming.
+It’s possible he’s thinking nothing of the kind.
+Hermann has no idea, but in this moment he wishes he did believe in the SPECTER Effect, or ghost drifting, or anything that might offer realtime psychological insight.

-Hermann looks from Newton to the car, and from the car back to Newton.
+Hermann looks from Newton to the car, from the car back to Newton.

 His colleague looks increasingly in danger of weeping openly in the parking lot.